Sadoun-Jr/Technician-App/README.md

 the carpenter issue #3 will be highlighted

 3. The picture of the issue isn't aligned properly in the orders page

+4. Pressing back button after navigating from drawer returns you to prev screen with drawer open, need to close it.

 ## New things I learned: